2023 Most Popular Mental & Social Health Services Master's Degree Schools in the Great Lakes Region

 Top 10 Most Popular Mental & Social Health Services Master's Degree Schools

 Our 2023 rankings named Michigan State University the most popular school in the Great Lakes Region for mental and social health services students working on their master’s degree.
-Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 About 90% of the students majoring in mental health services at the school are women while 10% are male.